 - All our schools should meet the minimum standards for condition and suitability B is the minimum.
-Our aspiration is for all new school builds and major refurbishment projects to achieve an A standard for both condition and suitability. - A significant number of our schools are at Condition level C overall and level D in specific areas. - Two of our schools are ad Condition D overall. - Over the next two years detail surveys of ALL Moray schools will be completed to determine the scale and scope of works to meet and maintain minimum B standard. - A significant 10-year investment (@£100M) is planned to be budgeted to achieve this. - Moray will transition from a 'make-do-and-mend' approach to a more sustainable preventative maintenance regime over the same timescale. - Survey outputs will also support new build/major refurbishment and estate sustainability decision making.
+Our aspiration is for all new school builds and major refurbishment projects to achieve an A or B standard for both condition and suitability. - A significant number of our schools are at Condition C (Poor) overall and Condition D (Bad) in some specific building areas. - Two of our schools are categorised as Condition D overall. - Detailed condition update surveys for ALL Moray schools will be completed by spring 2025 these will determine the scale and scope of works to meet and maintain the minimum B standard. - A significant 15-year investment (@£190M) is required to be budgeted to complete the upgrade works. - Asset management of the future Learning Estate will seek to transition from a reactive repair and maintenance approach to a more sustainable preventative maintenance regime over the same timescale. - Survey outputs will also support new build/major refurbishment and estate sustainability decision making.